More than 91% of Bexar County has had at least one COVID vaccine dose | Track the numbers

 Here are the latest numbers reported by Bexar County and state officials:

-- The county's death toll rose to 4,807 on Tuesday after 2 new deaths were reported, along with a backlog of 62 deaths from August 25-October 7.
+- The county's death toll rose to 4,876 on Tuesday after 3 new deaths were reported, as well as a new backlog of 45 deaths.

-- As of Tuesday, 279 Bexar County residents are currently hospitalized after 25 new admissions were reported in the past day.
-16 of those patients are pediatric COVID-19 cases.
-53 patients are on ventilators, while 109 are in intensive care.
+- As of Tuesday, 200 Bexar County residents are currently hospitalized after 22 new admissions were reported in the past day.
+Of the 200 patients, 10 are pediatric coronavirus cases.
+38 patients are on ventilators, while 88 are in intensive care.

-- 4,077 lab-confirmed COVID-19 patients were hospitalized across Texas, as of Tuesday; that includes 107 pediatric COVID-19 patients in hospitals across the state.
-The state has 808 adult ICU beds and 142 pediatric ICU beds available.
+- 3,333 lab-confirmed COVID-19 patients were hospitalized across Texas as of Tuesday, Nov.
+2; that includes 86 pediatric COVID-19 patients in hospitals across the state.
+The state has 871 adult ICU beds and 103 pediatric ICU beds available.

 More county case information is available through the Texas Department of Health Services COVID-19 dashboard.